Infected salivary gland (sialadenitis)

 - Some patients attempt milking the duct for stones but this is painful

-If there is a possibility of an abscess or deep neck space infection, this may require urgent drainage in theatre.
+If there is an associated collection or deep neck space infection, this may require urgent surgical drainage.

 Depending on the underlying cause, patients may undergo sialoendoscopy or sialography.
 This is usually on an outpatient basis once the immediate infection has settled.